eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

 ## Applying Configuration Files

-To use configuration files, the whole resource topology.
+To use configuration files, the resource topology can be written in a yaml format which can be applied with the following command:

     opendut-cleo apply --from <FILE_PATH>

-A configuration file can look like this:
+The yaml file can look like this:

 ```yaml
 ---